BestReviews is reader-supported and may earn an affiliate commission. Details

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Some people need to know their current status as quickly as possible in order to make safer decisions about travel, family gatherings, or public events.
-Having immediate access to a rapid antigen test at home makes this process easier.
+Need quick results: Some people need to know their current status as quickly as possible to make safer decisions about travel, family gatherings or public events.
+Having immediate access to a rapid antigen test at home makes this process faster and easier.

 There are currently two methods for determining a Covid infection: detect the viral presence (antigen test) or search for Covid DNA (PCR test).
-Each method has advantages and disadvantages, but both should provide a fairly accurate assessment of the tester’s current status.
+Each method has advantages and disadvantages, but both should fairly accurately assess the tester’s current status.

-Antigen test: This is the more rapid form, which gives you results in 30 minutes or less.
+Antigen test: This is the more rapid form, giving you results in 30 minutes or less.
+It’s also the most popular type of Covid at-home test.
 The swab from the patient’s nasal cavity is placed in a special cartridge containing a reactant fluid.
 The reactant measures the presence of the Covid virus (viral load) in the specimen.
-Accuracy with a rapid antigen test can vary, however, so a second test at least 24 hours later is recommended.
+However, accuracy with a rapid antigen test can vary, so a second test at least 24 hours later is recommended.

 Polymerase chain reaction (PCR) test: The second form of at-home test examines a nasal swab or saliva for fragments of viral DNA.
-The PCR test is considered more accurate than the rapid antigen test, but the specimen must be sent to an outside laboratory for proper analysis, and the results can take several days to get.
-At-home PCR Covid tests are notably more expensive too.
+The PCR test is considered more accurate than the rapid antigen test, but the specimen must be sent to a laboratory for proper analysis, and the results can take several days to get.
+At-home PCR Covid tests are notably more expensive than antigen tests.

-One important consideration when comparing at-home Covid tests is the way the test samples are collected.
-There are two common methods: nasal swab or saliva.
+One important consideration when comparing at-home Covid tests is how the samples are collected.
+There are two common methods: nasal swab and saliva.

 Nasal swab: While professional testing centers tend to swab deep inside the nasal cavity, most at-home tests only require a shallow nasal swab.
 The user places a sterile cotton swab into each nostril and turns it several times to obtain a sufficient sample.
 The swab is then placed in a cartridge for antigen testing or sealed in a bag for PCR testing.

-Saliva: The other collection method is far less invasive, but it does have its own set of rules to follow to make sure the sample is of good quality.
-The user must refrain from smoking, eating, drinking, or chewing gum for 30 minutes before depositing saliva in a sterile collection tube.
+Saliva: The other collection method is far less invasive, but it has its own instructions to ensure the sample is of good quality.
+The user must refrain from smoking, eating, drinking or chewing gum for 30 minutes before depositing saliva in a sterile collection tube.
 This is done for the more accurate PCR test because the laboratory requires a DNA sample.
 (The rapid antigen test does not work with saliva.)

-Because a PCR test must be shipped to a lab for analysis, manufacturers include a special shipping container and postage to make the delivery process as easy as possible.
+Because a PCR test must be shipped to a lab for analysis, manufacturers include a special shipping container and postage to simplify the delivery process.
 The samples should be protected from the elements and any potential source of contamination.
-There should be no need for users to purchase additional postage or packaging material.
+Users should not need to purchase additional postage or packaging material.
 The prepaid postage covers the cost of express or priority mail.

-The purchase and use of an at-home Covid test may be a very private issue for a number of users, and manufacturers do take steps to maintain confidentiality.
+The purchase and use of an at-home Covid test can be a very private issue for many users, and manufacturers take steps to maintain confidentiality.
 While the results of a rapid antigen test might be challenging to keep private, the results of a PCR test are often coded before release, and only the intended recipient should have access to them.
-If security and privacy are an issue, be sure to choose an at-home Covid test that maintains confidentiality throughout the process.
+If security and privacy are issues, choose an at-home Covid test that maintains confidentiality.

 A. Both forms of sample collection yield fairly accurate results, so it’s often a matter of personal preference.
-Many find the saliva collection process to be less invasive than the nasal swab method, but the specimen may be more easily contaminated if it isn’t handled correctly.
+Many find the saliva collection process less invasive than the nasal swab method, but the specimen could be more easily contaminated if it isn’t handled correctly.
 An at-home nasal swab collection doesn’t require the deep tissue contact of a standard laboratory test.